VolumeFi/VolumeFi/index.md

 ### VolumeFi's Services
 - Opensource DEX software tools for developers
 - Engineering Client Services for access
-- DEX Training for Developers and Executives
+- DEX Training and certification for software developers and business executives
 - Software Support Services

 ### Support or Contact